Sao Paulo Brazil Travel Guide

 São Paulo is generally accepting.
 Demonstrate respect and awareness for local customs and social norms for a positive experience.

-São Paulo carries on improve infrastructure for travelers with mobility needs.
+São Paulo continues to improve infrastructure for travelers with mobility needs.

-Newer Metro and CPTM stations are designed with accessibility.
+Newer Metro and CPTM depots are designed with accessibility.
 The walking surfaces can be uneven.

 Many major museums and cultural centers are accessible.
 Some public buses have lifts.

-Amenities are restricted but improving.
+Services are limited but improving.
 Some public facilities may have tactile paving or Braille signage.

-Official sites and accessible travel blogs provide practical advice and one's own experiences.
+Official online platforms and accessible travel blogs provide practical advice and one's own experiences.

 Newer stations have elevators and ramps; older stations might pose challenges.